mcmillan/joshmcmillan.com/README.md

 ## Deployment

-Push to `master` and it's deployed to Netlify.
+Push to `main` and it's deployed to Netlify.